-Irish soda breads are wonderful loafs that everyone should make at least a few times in their lives.
-The quick breads require no yeast and are instead leavened only with baking soda.
-The use of a chemical leavener in this loaf means that there is no rising time and minimal mixing to do before you can put your bread in the oven, even though you end up with a delicious loaf that has a lot of flavor to it.
+Irish soda breads are wonderful loaves that everyone should make at least a few times in their lives.
+These quick breads require no yeast and are instead leavened only with baking soda.
+The use of a chemical leavener in this bread means that there is no rising time and minimal mixing to do before you can put your loaf in the oven, so you can have freshly baked bread in no time at all.
 It is also easy to put a unique twist on a basic soda bread by using mix-ins to make the loaves sweeter or more savory.
 I took a sweeter track with this delicious Cherry and Pistachio Irish Soda Bread.

 This bread is on the sweeter side of to soda bread spectrum, thanks to the inclusion of sweet-tart dried cherries and a dusting of sugar on top of the loaf.
 This makes it an excellent choice for breakfast or brunch because it is especially delicious when spread with butter and jam or honey.
 If you have cherry preserves, they would be the perfect pairing here.
 The bread is at its best when it is still slightly warm from the oven, however it also makes outstanding toast if you aren’t able to eat the whole thing right away.